junjiemao/dowhen/README.md

 assert f(0) == 1
 ```

-An instrumentation is basically a callback on an event.
+An instrumentation is basically a callback on a trigger.
 You can think of
-`do` as a callback, and `when` as an event.
+`do` as a callback, and `when` as a trigger.

-## Event
+## Trigger

-An event is a specific time to trigger the callback.

 ### `when`